YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 #### Image Cropping
 ---
 The sky part and the front of the car couldn't help predict the steering angle, so I cropped the image by slicing the tensors.
 I supplied the start and the end of y coordinates to the slice.
-The code is as follows:
+The code is shown below.
+Keras also provides a [Cropping2D](https://keras.io/layers/convolutional/#cropping2d) layer to carry out the cropping operation.
+In comparison with some custom-defined function, the chief advantage is that the Keras layer is better optimized to crop multiple images in parallel.

 ```python
 image[start_Y:end_Y, :, :]